-The home dashboard is defined in the source code in docker/grafana/dashboards/home.json.
+Note: The dashboard configuration can be found in docker/grafana/dashboards/home.json.

 10.3.2 Exploring logs

 You can explore logs by selecting explore from the side-bar in Grafana.

 Select wis2box-loki as a data source to browse the logs produced by the Docker containers that compose wis2box: